weverkaj/trace_data_cleanup/README.md

-Data cleaning for TRACE flux data and biogeochemical data.
-Data are as follows:
+# Data cleaning for TRACE flux data and biogeochemical data.

+Cleaned data is found in the *data_cleaned* folder.
+Data are described as follows:

     Key Columns: plot, date (year-month-day)

     Column names: varname_unit_source

     For aggregated columns (columns that represent means or measures of variation): varname_measure_unit_source

-varname - name of the variable unit - unit measure - measure of aggregated data (i.e. mean, SD, etc) source - file from which data was taken
+        varname - name of the variable
+        unit - unit
+        measure - measure of aggregated data (i.e. mean, SD, etc) source - file from which data was taken